cornell-zhang/catalyst2018/lab2/README.md

 Lab 2: Smart Robot
 ======================

 In the previous lab assignment, you explored the field of computer engineering solely from the hardware perspective.
-In this lab, however, you will start to see how hardware relates to software by programming various behaviors on an Arduino-based robotics platform.
-In the first part of this lab, you will experiment with sensors and actuators on the robot.
-Much of the code to test and experiment with these sensors is provided for you, so that you can ease your way into learning about both the software and how that relates to the hardware.
-In the second section, you will develop a more complicated wandering behavior for your robot, which eventually culminates in programming your robot to reach a target.
-For each section, you will need to have a teaching assistant observe the desired behavior and initial the appropriate section on the sign-off sheet. **Make sure to turn in your sign-off sheet at the end of the lab session.**
+In this lab, however, you will start to see how hardware relates to software by programming various behaviors using an Arduino-based robotics platform.
+In Part 1, you will experiment with the robot's sensors and actuators.
+Part 1 is intended to teach you about engineering from a software standpoint, so much of the code used to test and experiment with these sensors is provided for you.
+In Part 2, you will gradually develop a more complicated wandering behavior for your robot.
+It will eventually culminate in creating a program that allows your robot to roam an enclosed space and locate a target.
+Part 2 will require more critical thinking, as you will be developing much of your own implementation. nFor each section, you will need to have a teaching assistant observe the desired behavior and initial the appropriate section on the sign-off sheet. **Make sure to turn in your sign-off sheet at the end of the lab session.**

 Hardware Description
 --------------------------------